 Ham & Cheese Empanadas | Chicken Tortilla Soup

 This casual café serves up delicious Latin favorites and beverages.
-On my visit, I ordered the Tortilla Soup which was very good and had a nice kick to it.
-The Ham and Cheese Empanadas were warm which made the cheese inside nice and gooey.
+On my visit I ordered the Tortilla Soup, which was very good and had a nice kick to it.
+The Ham and Cheese Empanadas were warm, which made the cheese inside nice and gooey.
 It was a perfect pair for that rainy New York day.
-The service was also friendly and quick.
-The pricing was great considering it is New York, especially for the location.
-What a nice foodie find!

-I had been wanting to try out Katz’s Deli for a very long time but I never made it in all my visits to New York.
-On one of my last visits, I made it a point so I booked a hotel in the Low East Side.
+I had been wanting to try out Katz’s Deli for a very long time, but I never made it in all my visits to New York.
+On one of my last visits, I made it a point and I booked a hotel in the Lower East Side.
 I had no excuse not to go.
 As soon as I checked into my hotel, I trekked over to Katz’s.

 I was not sure what to try, the pastrami or the corned beef.
-I decided on the corned beef and will come back again for the pastrami.
-I don’t think I could have gone wrong with either but the corned beef was very tender and delicious.
+I decided on the corned beef, and I will come back again for the pastrami.
+I don’t think I could have gone wrong with either, but the corned beef was very tender and delicious.
 The rye bread was packed with thick slices of perfect corned beef.
 There was a lot of sandwich on my plate, so I did not order a side.
-The complementary dish of kosher pickles were enough as a side item and a great pairing to the sandwich.
+The complementary dish of kosher pickles was enough as a side item, and a great pairing to the sandwich.

 Breakfast at Sister City Hotel

-I really enjoyed the fresh croissants offered, they very buttery and flaky.
+I certainly enjoyed the fresh croissants offered, they very buttery and flaky.
 I thought the lox and peppered cream cheese was terrific, but I guess that is normal in New York.
 I even liked the creamy butter, it was great quality and amazing when spread on all those carbs.
-It is quite humorous how I get excited about butter!
-There were also a couple of delicious gluten-free pastry options which I did try.
-Everything was pretty great and I can still taste those croissants!
+It is quite humorous how I get excited about butter.
+There were also a couple of delicious gluten-free pastry options, which I did try.
+Everything was pretty great, and I can still taste those croissants.

 Ethnic Food Walking Tour – Big Onion Walking Tour

-I have been on a lot of walking tours on both hemispheres and I have been to The Big Apple many times over.
-The funny thing is that I had never done a Big Onion Walking Tour before, although it was on radar for a very long time looked.
+I have been on a lot of walking tours on both hemispheres, and I have been to The Big Apple many times over.
+The funny thing is that I had never done a Big Onion Walking Tour before, although it was on radar for a very long time.
 On one of my previous visits, I decided to spare a few hours and looked at the different tours that were listed for the day.
-Luckily the Ethnic Food Tour was on available- I scored.
+Luckily the Ethnic Food Tour was available- I scored.

 Mr. Taka Ramen

-I ordered the Spicy Tonkatsu with added bok choy and sea weed which was perfect for that rainy day in New York.
-The noodles were plentiful and very fresh while the broth was so good.
-Ramen is best when the broth is perfect and I found the broth here to be perfect for my palate.
+I ordered the Spicy Tonkatsu with added bok choy and sea weed, which was perfect for that rainy day in New York.
+The noodles were plentiful and very fresh, while the broth was full of flavor.
+Ramen is best when the broth is perfect, and I found the broth here to be perfect for my palate.
 So don’t let the price of $20 (more or less) for a bowl of ramen scare you, it is one bowl of superior noodz!

 The Dead Poet